saragluna/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/create-managed-identity.md

    [Add or remove Azure role assignments][role-assignment] to add the role assignment for Resource Group.

+### Deploy application
+1. Replace your own configuration in *pom.xml*.

+1. Deploy to Azure App Service.
+Please see [Create a app on Azure App Service][create-java-app-on-app-service].

 For different built-in role’s descriptions, please see [Built-in role descriptions][built-in-roles].